quittle/gradle-setup-android-sdk/README.md

     // See https://developer.android.com/studio/#command-tools for the latest version available.
     // If not specified, defaults to the version baked into the plugin. sdkToolsVersion '4333796'

-}
+    // You can add additional packages to install like this packages 'ndk-bundle', 'emulator', 'system-images;android-28;default;x86' }
 ```